Developer-Autodesk/viewer-javascript-tutorial/appendix-e.md

   In both the basic server (Chapter 1 - Get ready with the View & Data API) and client extension (Chapter 3 - Customize the Viewer Behavior), you can use local data for your hack and tests.

-  You do not have to worry anymore about the access token generation, but you would need to edit the /www/index.js and /www/index.html files as is:
+  You do not have to worry anymore about the access token generation, but you would need to edit the /www/index.js and /www/index.html files as follow: <br />
-  /www/index.js:
+  /www/index.js: remove the whole content of index.js and replace with this:
   ```
   var oViewer =null ;